How to become a British Canoeing (BC) sea kayaking coach

 Complete other leadership skills/group work training.

-Do a 16-hour-First-aid course.
-You will need to obtain this if you are heading for 4 Star Leader and Level 2 coach awards, so obtain this at the outset.
+Do a 16-hour-First-aid/Outdoor or Wilderness Frist Aid course.
+You will need to obtain this if you are heading for Leader and Coach awards, so obtain this at the outset.

 Attend a Safeguarding and protecting young people training course.

-Get your Criminal Records Bureau check carried out (via BCU).
+Get your Disclosure & Barring Service (DBS) check carried out (via BC).

 Have office administration skills.